 What do your clients say they wish they'd known before coming to Africa?

-What item should you always have on you when you go on safari?
+What items should you always have on you when you go on safari?

 What is the biggest misconception people have about Africa?